Theodor Morell

 Theodor "Theo" Karl Ludwig Gilbert Morell (22 July 1886 – 26 May 1948) was a German medical doctor known for acting as Adolf Hitler's personal physician.
 Morell was well known in Germany for his unconventional treatments.
 He assisted Hitler daily in virtually everything he did for several years and was beside Hitler until the last stages of the Battle of Berlin.
-Hitler granted Morell high awards, enabling the latter to become a multi-millionaire through business deals with the Nazi government, made possible by his status.
+Hitler granted Morell high awards, enabling him to become a multi-millionaire through business deals with the Nazi government, made possible by his status.

-Early years
+Early life and education

 Morell was the second son of a primary school teacher, born and raised in the small village of Trais-Münzenberg in Upper Hesse.
-He studied medicine in Grenoble and Paris, then trained in obstetrics and gynecology in Munich in 1910.
-On 23 May 1913, he completed his doctoral degree and was fully licensed as a physician.
+He studied medicine at the University of Giessen (1 semester), Heidelberg University (5 semesters), and the Ludwig-Maximilians-Universität München (2 semesters), interrupted by a semester abroad at the University of Grenoble and the University of Paris.
+On 23 May 1913, he completed his medical doctorate degree under Albert Döderlein, and was fully licensed as a physician.

 He served as a ship's doctor until 1914 when he volunteered for service at the Front during the First World War.
 Morell served as an army battalion medical officer until 1917.
 By 1918, he was in Berlin with his own medical practice, and in August 1919 he married Johanna "Hanni" Moller (1898–1983), a wealthy actress.
 He furnished his office with the latest medical technology through his wife's fortune.
 He targeted his unconventional treatments at an upscale market, his practice becoming fashionable for treatment of skin and venereal diseases, and he turned down invitations to be the personal physician to both the Shah of Persia and the King of Romania.